nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 ##### Bio

-Natasha Hanova is a thorough and understanding freelance content editor.
-She’s represented by Veronica Park of Fuse Literary.
-Natasha believes it’s important for writers to come through the editing process with accomplishable goals.
-Her experiences as a biracial Black woman fuel her storytelling and her endeavors to lift and support other marginalized writers.
+Natasha Hanova loves imaginative problem solving and discussing the craft of writing with others.
+She writes sweet and evocative romance with a dark twist and is represented by Veronica Park of Fuse Literary.
+Natasha’s experiences as a biracial woman fuel not only her storytelling, but her endeavors to lift and support other marginalized writers.

+Natasha is a thorough and understanding freelance developmental editor.
+Her editorial style has been called a mini workshop.
+She believes it’s important for writers to come through the editing process with goals they can accomplish.
+She works on fiction manuscripts from young adult to adult across a variety of genres.
+When she’s not editing, she’s sipping tea with a good book, watching scary movies while crocheting, or playing cards with her friends.

 **Pronouns: She/Her**

 ##### MSWL

-I love character-driven stories, great voice, and unexpected premises in Adult, New Adult, Young Adult, or Middle Grade.
+I love character-driven stories, great voice, and unexpected premises in Adult, New Adult, or Young Adult.
 I’m drawn in by creative worlds, unique premises, and characters facing impossible choices.

 I want…
+* I’d love to see more diverse fiction!
- * Romance, all subgenres (except historical) and heat levels.
+* Romance, all subgenres (except historical or royal fantasy) and heat levels.
 * Paranormal, especially paranormal romance.
- * Urban fantasy, dark fantasy, dystopian, horror, and contemporary.
+* Urban fantasy, dark fantasy, and dystopian.
 * New twist on vampires, demons, shifters, witches, etc…YES, please.
- * I’d love to see more diverse fiction!

-I’m not the right editor for…
+I’m **not** the right editor for…
 * Any kind of historic fiction.
 * Picture books or non-fiction.
 * Anything over 110k words.

 ##### Q&A